pbinkley/microcopying_1940/index.markdown

 American archives now.
 Dr. Bemis says no, you can't do it.
 Dr. Kellar says it must be done and done immediately.
 Others have mentioned long-range planning as against emergency planning.
-But before we give up the idea that these union <span style="page" id="page220">[p.220]</span> catalogues must still be prepared, I would have you know that in some instances the material is available if it could be worked into the available cards.</p>
+But before we give up the idea that these union <span class="page" id="page220">[p.220]</span> catalogues must still be prepared, I would have you know that in some instances the material is available if it could be worked into the available cards.</p>